-Here Are All the Major Players in the NXIVM Case, Where Women Were Allegedly Held as 'Sex Slaves'
+NXIVM Leader Keith Raniere Convicted on Sex Trafficking Charges.
+Here Are the Major Players in the Case

 According to court documents, Russell served as NXIVM’s bookkeeper for more than a decade.
 She was arrested and charged with racketeering conspiracy along with the rest of the inner circle in 2018.
 Prosecutors allege Russell conspired with Raniere to smuggle a nonresident alien into the United States through Canada by giving the person an ID card with the information of a dead woman.

-Russell, 61, is currently free on bail and awaiting trial.
-She has denied all wrongdoing.
-A legal representative for Russell did not immediately respond to a request to comment.
+Russell, 61, pleaded guilty in April to one count of visa fraud.
+She will be sentenced in July.
+A legal representative did not respond to a request to comment.